Charles Joseph Minard: Early life

 Minard was born in Dijon in the Saint Michel parish.
-He was the son of Pierre Etienne Minard and Bénigne Boiteux.
+He was the son of Pierre Étienne Minard and Bénigne Boiteux.
 His father was a clerk of the court and an officer of the secondary school.
 Minard was baptized at Saint Michel on the day of his birth.
-He was very bright and his father encouraged him to study at an early age.
+He was an intelligent child and his father encouraged him to study at an early age.
 At age four he learned to read and write, and when he was six his father enrolled him in an elementary course in anatomy.
 He completed his fourth year of study at the secondary school at Dijon early, and then applied himself to studying Latin, literature, and physical and math sciences.
-At age 15 and a half, he was admitted to the prestigious École Polytechnique, where he studied from 1796 to 1800.
+At age fifteen, he was admitted to the prestigious École Polytechnique, where he studied from 1796 to 1800.
 He subsequently studied civil engineering at École nationale des ponts et chaussées (ca. 1800–1803).